pkarsy/rcCalibrator/README.md

 ### rfboot
 I have written the bootloader [rfboot](https://github.com/pkarsy/rfboot) which can (optionally) set the optimal OSCCAL before jump to the application.
-The bootloader does not need any OSCCAL calibration to work (it uses SPI), but the project can be using some serial device.
+The bootloader does not need any OSCCAL calibration to work (it uses SPI), but the application might need it.

 ### applications without bootloader
 You have to modify the Makefile of your project to use the "osscal" as a shell command and